kneasle/kneasle.github.io/content/ideas/comp-data/index.md

 +++
-title = "A Data Format for Compositions"
-# description = "Musings over data formats that could store change ringing compositions"
+title = "A Data Format for Compositions" description = "Musings over data formats that could store change ringing compositions"

+[taxonomies]
+Topic = ["Bell Ringing"]
 +++

 There are many computer programs that all want to be able to handle compositions, and very few of